jrmenzel/vimix_os/docs/kernel/overview/object_orientation.md

 # Object Orientation in the Kernel

+Some objects (like [devices](../devices/devices.md)) use object orientation to inherit from common base classes.

 ## Methods

 Class methods are stored in virtual function tables named `struct_name_` + `ops` (this can be found in Linux as well).

 ## Derived objects

 Assuming the derived struct always places the base struct as the first member, any pointer to the derived type can be cased to a pointer of the base to access the members.
+But this insn't very robust and save.

 ```C
 struct Base